What Happened

-Google is rolling out a new feature for its Phone app on Android devices to combat sophisticated phone scams.
-The feature uses AI and RCS to verify callers and flag potential scams, including those that use AI voice cloning to impersonate contacts.
+Google is implementing a new feature within its Android Phone app designed to protect users from phone scams, particularly those involving AI-driven impersonation.
+This new functionality aims to verify the identity of callers and flag suspicious calls, including those that utilize AI voice cloning to mimic known contacts.

 Key Facts